miguelvelezmj25/density-converter/README.md

 Default is "round".

 ### SCALE
-Whether to keep the original scale or reduce it in the output images.
+Scale factor of the original image to use when converting images.

 ### SCALE_IS_HEIGHT_DP
 Whether to interpret the scale as fixed height and not as width, if the scale is in dp.